0cjs/clash-play/Meets.md

 ----------

 Glasgow 21:00, Tokyo 06:00 next day.
 Weekdays are m/t/w/r/f/s/u.

+2022-02-07/08 (t/w) cjs sjn
+- Tests have very slow turnaround: one change to `C3_1` takes 7.5 seconds to rebuild and unit test.
+(Most of the time is spent building.)
+The interpreter reloads very quickly with `:r`, and we can run a test in it just by typing its name, but the output is terrible if it fails and running `htf_C3_1_thisModulesTests` produces a "now Show instance" error.
+- Want to test testing second example in §3.1 p.28 (P.37) (two inputs, not tuple input). §6.2.1 p.85 (P.94) mentions that these functions can be tested directly.
+- Leave off the above until we get the "two arguments to `topEntity` (which we have renamed to `andSignal` to avoid conflict with the earlier example in this file).
+For the moment, just use `sampleN` as before.
+- `Clash.Prelude` and `Test.Framework` both define their own `(.&.)`.
+We
+  resolve this for the moment by (slightly awkwardly) renaming the Clash version to `(∧)`, which kinda seems more intuitive anyway, though it soon doesn't look as intuitive when it's buried in an applicative: `(∧) <$> a
+  <*> b`.
+- Trying to write the test for that, I'm heading towards something that looks like a truth table (yay!) but there are lots of issues with overlap/conflicts between the Clash versions and Prelude versions of functions such as `length`, `map` and `foldr1`.
+We `import qualified Prelude as P` to get the prelude ones we want for the tests.
+- This is all really starting to push towards having the tests in separate modules from the code under test in order to avoid having to qualify all our names to avoid collisions.
+But maybe it wouldn't be so bad if we factored out some higher level test functions (such as, "confirm this truth table") into our own test library.
+We'll have to see as we move forward.
+- After all the above, got the new test working and automatically figuring out the length of the inputs and outputs (and failing in some way if the lengths are not all equal).
+- Todo:
+  - Can the `(∧) <$> a <*> b` be made prettier, like `a ∧ b`?
+  - Faster test turnaround using reload in interpreter.
+(Problems to deal with noted above.)
+  - Figure out how to test without `sampleN` and compare this to testing with it.
+  - Extract common test code (or not, if due to above we feel we never need `sampleN` tests again).

 2022-02-06/07 (m/t) cjs sjn
 - Type in sample program from §3.1, add unit test